fbdesignpro/sweetviz/README.md

  Squares represent categorical-featured-related variables and circles represent numerical-numerical correlations.
 Note that the trivial diagonal is left empty, for clarity.

-IMPORTANT: categorical-categorical associations (provided by the SQUARES showing the uncertainty coefficient) are ASSYMMETRICAL, meaning that each row represents **how much the row title (on the left) gives information on each column**. _For example, “Sex”, “Pclass” and “Fare” are the elements that give the most information on “Survived”._
+IMPORTANT: categorical-categorical associations (provided by the SQUARES showing the uncertainty coefficient) are ASSYMMETRICAL, meaning that each row represents **how much the row title (on the left) gives information on each column**. _For example, "Sex", "Pclass" and "Fare" are the elements that give the most information on "Survived"._

 For the Titanic dataset, this information is rather symmetrical but it is not always the case!